Néstor García (basketball): European clubs

 On 6 July 2017, García went to Spain, and agreed on a one-year contract term with Montakit Fuenlabrada.
 This marked the first European club that he worked in as a head coach.
 After parting ways with the club at the end of the 2017–18 season, he came back to the club in October 2018, in order to replace Agustí Julbe.
+On April 8, 2026, he took over as head coach for Gran Canaria of the Liga ACB.